grpc/grpc-go/Documentation/compression.md

 `CallOption`.
 Remember that `CallOption`s may be turned into defaults for all calls from a `ClientConn` by using the [`WithDefaultCallOptions`](https://godoc.org/google.golang.org/grpc#WithDefaultCallOptions) `DialOption`.
+If `UseCompressor` is used and the corresponding compressor has not been installed, an `Internal` error will be returned to the application before the RPC is sent.

 Server-side, registered compressors will be used automatically to decode request messages and encode the responses.
 Servers currently always respond using the same compression method specified by the client.
+If the corresponding compressor has not been registered, an `Unimplemented` status will be returned to the client.

 ## Deprecated API